The NCAA tournament we lost last season has been found — and will be different than any previous such event.

 The realities of the coronavirus pandemic mean the 2021 NCAA tournament will be held at a single destination – the state of Indiana – with multiple venues utilized and the usual tournament schedule adjusted.
 The Final Four is slated to be held at Lucas Oil Stadium on April 3 and 5, but uncertainty will continue to reign following a regular season characterized by numerous cancellations and postponements throughout college basketball.

 What is expected to remain familiar is the selection of a 68-team field, which is where Joe Lunardi comes in.
 Joey Brackets will continue to perform the bracket math and make projections on the field until Selection Sunday on March 14.
-For a deeper look at the NCAA tournament bubble, visit John Gasaway’s Bubble Watch (ESPN+) . — ESPN college basketball staff
+For a deeper look at the NCAA tournament bubble, visit John Gasaway’s Bubble Watch (ESPN+) .
+To fill out a Tournament Challenge bracket, visit ESPN Tournament Challenge . — ESPN college basketball staff